Local-Web-Container/daily-fail/README.md

 # daily-fail
-Repo that fails on daily basis to test https://localwebcontainer.com/
+Repo that fails on ♾ basis to test https://localwebcontainer.com/